clarissacortese/nodejs-project/README.md

 - **Download this repository**
 - **Open the project folder in [Visual Studio Code](https://code.visualstudio.com)**
-- **Create an .env file with your link to a [MongoDB Atlas](https://www.mongodb.com/atlas/database) database, as shown in .env.example.**
+- **Create an .env file with your link to a [MongoDB Atlas](https://www.mongodb.com/atlas/database) database, as shown in .env.example**
 - **Open the terminal in Visual Studio Code and type `npm i`**
 - **Download and install [Postman Desktop Agent](https://www.postman.com)**
   <br>